 - Lymphoma- It is a cancer of the lymphocytes.

-- Melanoma- It is the type of cancer which originates from the cells of the skin which produce the pigment of the skin.
+- Melanoma- It is the type of cancer that originates from the cells of the skin which produce the pigment of the skin.

 - Sarcoma- It is the uncommon type of cancer that originates in the blood vessels, muscle, bone, fat or in connective tissues present in the body.

-These types of cancers consist of more than 200 types of various cancers which affect people around the world.
+These types of cancers consist of more than 200 types of various cancers that affect people around the world.

 The most common types of cancer are as follows